8 min read read

 Wednesday: High 63°F, Low 50°F

-The key is understanding that each level of nesting is just another dictionary or list access.
+The key idea is that each level of nesting is just another dictionary or list access.
+For example, weather["location"] returns a dictionary, and weather["location"]["coordinates"] returns the nested dictionary inside it.
+You simply chain those lookups until you reach the value you need.

 Safely Accessing Nested Keys